abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

       from the lexer, which is the token for ``2``.
 It then and calls the head handler associated with it.

-         The head handler for the token ``2`` returns the token for ``2`` itself as the corresponding node in the subtree, since literals are their own subtrees (leaves) of the final expression tree.
+         The head handler for the token ``2`` returns the token for ``2`` itself as the corresponding node in the subtree, since literal tokens are their own subtrees (leaves) of the final expression tree.

       The ``processed_left`` variable is set to the returned node, which is the token ``2``.